Husbands, love your wives, just as Christ loved the church. (Ephesians 5:25)

 To better understand God’s goal for marriage look closer at His characteristics.
 Nothing about Him is mediocre – He is loving, holy, passionate, bold, courageous, kind, involved, strong, detailed, supportive, attentive, committed, patient, affectionate, compassionate, humble, honorable, forgiving, trustworthy, joyful, stable, hopeful, considerate, and so much more.

 Since all of these traits are components of a fulfilling marriage, those you find most challenging show you the areas for self-improvement.
 They do not happen overnight nor do they magically appear right after you say, I do.
-They should be developed and demonstrated individually long before anyone begins to look for a potential mate.
-They form the basis of not only a strong friendship, they also forge a strong marriage.
+But, they should be developed and demonstrated individually long before anyone begins to look for a potential mate.
+They form the basis of not only a strong friendship, but also a strong marriage.

 I encourage you to never settle for less in your marital pursuit.
 More importantly, I hope and pray you settle for nothing less in your relationship with God.